dalehenrich/gsApplicationTools/docs/gettingStarted.md

 If you are experiencing problems in production and are having trouble characterizing the problem, you can insert `halt` statements into your code.
 By default the [*gem server* exception handlers](#gem-server-exception-set) will handle a **Halt** by saving a debug continuation to the [object log](#object-log) and then `resuming` the **Halt** exception, so execution continues.
-Naturally there is a cost to saving continuations, but it continuation-based debugging is superior to print statment debugging.
+Naturally there is a cost to saving continuations, but continuation-based debugging is superior to print statment debugging.

 ###Interactive Debugging